githubtraining/continuous-delivery-azure/responses/10_deploy-prod.md

 1. Edit the `deploy-prod.yml` file on this branch, or [use this quick link]({{ repoUrl }}/edit/production-deployment-workflow/.github/workflows/deploy-prod.yml?) _(We recommend opening the quick link in another tab)_
 2. Add a `build` and `deploy` job to the workflow

 It should look like the file below when you are finished.
-Note that not much has changed from our staging workflow, except for our trigger.
+Note that not much has changed from our staging workflow, except for our trigger, and that we won't be filtering by labels.

 ```yml
 name: Production deployment